 An active life requires feet that work well and are free of pain.
-Our team of foot specialists provides treatment options for a full roster of foot-related pain and foot injuries that can side-line you from your favorite activity.
-The common conditions we treat include bunions, claw toes, diabetic foot, foot fractures, foot arthritis, hammer toe, heel pain, heel spurs, ligament and tendon injury, plantar fasciitis, rheumatoid foot disorders, and sports-related foot injuries.
+Our foot doctors treat foot-related pain and foot injuries that can sideline you from your favorite activities.
+Common conditions we treat include bunions, claw toes, diabetic foot, foot fractures, foot arthritis, hammer toe, heel pain, heel spurs, ligament and tendon injuries, plantar fasciitis, rheumatoid foot disorders, and sports-related foot injuries.

 Because the exact source of foot pain is not always obvious, our doctors may use a variety of tests to diagnose your foot condition.

-In addition to X-rays, our doctors may use fluoroscopy, during which a continuous X-ray beam is passed through the ankle and transmitted to a monitor, to see the foot in motion.
+In addition to X-rays, our doctors may use fluoroscopy, in which a continuous X-ray beam is passed through the ankle and transmitted to a monitor, to see the foot in motion.

 X-rays the foot and ankle in positions that put stress on the joint, which gives doctors more information about the source of your pain or injury in order to pinpoint your diagnosis.

 May be used to help diagnose rheumatoid arthritis or indicate the presence of inflammation or infection.